Training for Residential Energy Contractors Grant Program

 The Colorado Energy Office (CEO) has opened two different TREC Grant funding opportunities:

-- Grant 1: HVAC Heat Pump New Entrant Training Grant will fund existing or new training programs with an emphasis on heat pump technology to prepare new entrants to the HVAC workforce.
+- Grant 1: HVAC Heat Pump New Entrant Training Grant funds existing or new training programs with an emphasis on heat pump technology to prepare new entrants to the HVAC workforce.

-- Grant 2: HVAC Heat Pump Upskilling Grant will enable existing workers to receive Energy Skilled Recognized heat pump certifications.
+- Grant 2: HVAC Heat Pump Upskilling Grant enables existing workers to receive Energy Skilled Recognized heat pump certifications.

 Eligible Applicants